zsb8/Devops/002-JenkinsCICD/README.md

 ![image](https://user-images.githubusercontent.com/75282285/197086704-fb7b7d12-93a7-477c-9cea-1bbcb8f6d433.png)

     e. **"ID"**: Enter the name of this credential, which will be referred in the Pipeline later.
-For example, github-token.
+For example, zsb8token.

     f. **"Branch Specifier (blank for 'any')"**: Enter the branch which has your Jenkinsfile, for example, `*/main`